cast-org/figuration/README.md

 **This is the v4 development branch, currently in very-early alpha.
 Not ready for production yet!
 Check out v3 at the link above!**

+**Documentation preview and examples for v4 at <https://figuration-org.github.io/figuration-preview/>.**

 ## Table of Contents